 FAQ’s

-Common partnership business examples are Lawyers, physician groups, Real estate investment companies and accounting companies.
+Common partnership business examples are Lawyers, physician groups, Real estate investment companies, and accounting companies.

 The partnership does not pay tax on its income.
 However, you have to file an annual partnership tax return in order to report the earnings that the company earns.

-It is true that there is a requirement to apply to get the Australian Business Number (ABN) through Australia Business Register.
+It is true that there is a requirement to apply to get the Australian Business Number (ABN) through the Australia Business Register.

 Minimum two members as partners.
 Maximum of not more than 20 or fewer partners.